mila-mamat/h11-employee-tracker/README.md

 ### others

-The application has taken user input formatting, validating, and providing default value as a reference into considerations.
+The application has taken user input formatting, validating, confirming identical employee names,and providing default value as a reference into considerations.

 ## Installation